OSGeo/gdal/doc/source/drivers/raster/gdalg.rst

 .. built_in_by_default::

+.. note:: GDALG is the contraction of GDAL and ALGorithm.

 This is a read-only driver that reads a JSON file containing an invocation of the :ref:`gdal command line interface <gdal_program>`, that results in a on-the-fly / streamed raster dataset when used as an input